tariqhawis/tariqhawis.github.io/_posts/2020-02-14-how-to-launch-a-secure-website-in-2020.md

 That's it.

-For other operating systems "Windows or MacOS" , please refer to the [jekyll installation guide](https://jekyllrb.com/docs/installation) and click on the link of your operating system name.
+For other operating systems "Windows or MacOS", refer to the [jekyll installation guide](https://jekyllrb.com/docs/installation) and click on the operating system of your type.

 Now that you have Jekyll environment settled, it's time to build your first lovely jekyll blog.
-First pick a location where your blog files will be placed on your system, I prefer to be as close to the root as possible, such as "/home/$USER/myblog", or for MacOS: "/Users/$USER/myblog", now whatever the location you choose, make your current location at that place, like running `cd /home/$USER`, then create your blog directory with the following command:
+First pick a location where your blog files will be placed on your system, I prefer to be as close to the root as possible, such as `/home/$USER/myblog`, or for MacOS: `/Users/$USER/myblog`, now whatever the location you choose, go to that location with `cd /home/$USER`, and run this command:

 ```shell
 jekyll new myblog
 ```
 Wait for few seconds...
-Et Voila! you've just created a complete jekyll blog.
+Et Voila!
+You've just created a complete jekyll blog.

 Your jekyll blog has a structure that looks like this: